iandai/AriaMac/README.md

-AriaMac
+AriaMac Downloader
 =======================================

-Author:    Ian Dai
-Email:     iandaicsu_at_gmail_dot_com

 Introduction
 ------------

-Mac OS X client for aria2.
+Mac OS X client for [aria2](https://github.com/aria2/aria2).
+A tool for downloading large resources from internet.
+AriaMac is lightweight and fast.
-Tested on OS X 10.11.

 Screen Shot